To buy the book now, please visit…

 “My daughter gets so anxious and cries every time my husband or I have to travel to London for business.
 It breaks my heart – but I don’t know what to say to make it better.” – Amanda

-This is a book for 4 – 9 year olds and their parents to share.
-It is a gentle, illustrated rhyming story of a boy, a dog and his family.
+This is a book for 4 – 9-year-olds and their parents to share.
+It is a gentle, illustrated rhyming story of a boy, a dog, and his family.
 Together they talk about what to do in case of getting lost, being in a home fire, or getting caught up in a dangerous event.
-The family make plans around keeping safe, knowing that bad things will probably never, ever happen – but just in case – they’ll know what to do.
+The family makes plans around keeping safe, knowing that bad things will probably never, ever happen – but just in case – they’ll know what to do.
 The book helps ease worry and anxiety and opens up difficult conversations between parent and child over worrying dangers and feeling connected with this.

 There is a parent’s guide at the back of the book to help parents with questions, talk about feelings and make plans and rules together.

 The author says “I have been in worrying and dangerous situations.
 I know from experience that – if we know what to do to keep safe, if we have a plan – then it eases worry and anxiety.
 We know what to do to keep ourselves, and those we care for, as safe as possible.
 It is empowering and reassuring.
 We will probably never need it but, just in case …”